 Results

 The standard PCR products had strong banding at low bp markers on the ladder (<200 bp) for both the HSP70 and Actin Primers as seen in Figure 1 and 2.
 While these products were low the banding was strong enough with no smearing that a qPCR was run to verify target production and relative quantity of target mRNA sequences.
+What about negative control?

 qPCR results were not as significant with both primers appearing to replicate late in the cycle period (cycle 25-30 out of 39 for most samples).
 While there seemed to be some difference between time points in each population it was not statistically significant.
 Results may have been swayed due to relative RNA/cDNA concentrations which were not normalized for these tests.
 A normalized value was generated for the qPCR results by dividing a crude value for HSP70 sequence replications created by a pre-determined algorithm by the same crude valued created for Actin.
 This normalization compares HSP70 concentration within a sample to Actin concentration and determines the relative concentration.
 These were graphed in Figure 3.

+Discussion

+First paragraph should describe conventional PCR….

+Include better qPCR results and I can provide feedback.

-DiscussionSince little was gained from the final results of the qPCR there is little about local adaptation that can be stated from these experiments.
+Since little was gained from the final results of the qPCR there is little about local adaptation that can be stated from these experiments.
 Some populations did seem to have different starting concentrations of HSP70 transcripts and were affected by the mild heat stress treatment though Actin replication also seemed to have similar responses and thus could indicate that the transcript quantity was less affected by heat stress treatment and moreso by non normalized cDNA concentration in the samples that were run through qPCR treatments.
 From the Actin normalized values we can see there was an issue with HSP70 replication in Time point 0 sample from the Fidalgo population.
 The other values show a small increase in HSP70 transcripts between time point 0 and time point 24 in the Dabob and Oyster Bay samples.
 These numbers would be greatly improved if more replicates could have been run in the qPCR but due to limited resources they were not run.

 Using mRNA transcripts for markers of local adaption are somewhat limited and can be easily swayed by concentration issues or processing problems.
 Final results from this study should not be considered as positive or negative results for local adaption but instead be used to better understand the short falls of using such sequences so that future work may benefit from the mistakes and missteps made here.
 If samples from this experiment are re-used in the future there are two definite issues that need to be resolved.
 1) Better primers need to be generated and validated for future work as these primers were over a year old and the HSP70 primer had not been properly stored during that period possibly leading to long term degradation.
 2) cDNA normalization needs to occur at both the PCR and qPCR steps to ensure that effective concentrations for replication are maintained and that primers are not overwhelmed by the shear excess of transcripts found within each sample.
 While I think that sublethal and mild heat shock are key in elucidating possible regulation differences among populations it is possible that temperature change in this study was too low to elucidate a significant response in any population and in future studies will need to be more excessive in the future.